Neonatal herpes is a herpes infection in a young baby. The younger the baby, the more vulnerable they are to the harmful effects of infection.

 Any related complications, such as fits (seizures), will also need to be treated.

-The baby can be breastfed while receiving treatment, unless the mother has herpes sores around her nipples.
+You can breastfeed your baby while they're receiving treatment, unless you have herpes sores around your nipples.

-If the mother is taking antiviral treatment too, this can be excreted in her breast milk, but is not thought to cause any harm to the baby.
+If you are taking antiviral treatment too, this can be excreted in your breast milk, but is not thought to cause any harm to your baby.

 How serious is herpes for a baby?